Protien:

 Prepping the meat

-Pat the teres major dry and trim any remaining fat or silver skin, though typically there is not much trimming that needs to be done.
+Pat the teres major dry and trim any remaining excess fat or silver skin, though typically there is not much trimming that needs to be done.

 Cooking the petite tender